What Makes a Telehealth Platform HIPAA Compliant?

 8. Breach Notification and Incident Response

-HIPAA requires documented procedures for:
+HIPAA establishes requirements for documented procedures covering:

 • Detecting security incidents